xleon/xleon.github.io/_posts/2017-02-09-easy-and-cross-platform-localization-for-xamarin-and-dotnet.md

 The problem is:

-- I don´t want to repeat all that process in every project, or even copy-paste accross projects and platforms.
+- I don´t want to repeat all that process in every project, or even copy-paste across projects and platforms.
 - I just want a library to do it for me
 - I don´t like/want Resx files and I don´t want to have a client editing them